Perhaps the easiest and way to reduce bias in promotions is to use a promotion bias spreadsheet.

 - During your promotion review meetings, update the spreadsheet in real-time.

 - Review it during the meeting, and definitely before finalizing the promotions.
+Have everyone look at it!
 Ask the review team: what patterns are we seeing in the promotions we’re making?
 Is there any evidence of bias?
 What changes might we consider to reduce bias?
 Have an open discussion about it.

 The purpose of this spreadsheet is to switch the team’s thinking from their gut to real analysis.